CarlosEmanuelMartins/cem-website/index.md

 ## Tags

-Git has the ability to tag specific points in a repository’s history as being important. ypically, people use this functionality to mark release points (v1.0, v2.0 and so on).
+Git has the ability to tag specific points in a repository’s history as being important. typically, people use this functionality to mark release points (v1.0, v2.0 and so on).

 ### See tags